DJATOM/x265-aMod/doc/reST/cli.rst

 	metrics from the 4 sub-CUs.
 When multiple inter modes like :option:`--rect` and/or :option:`--amp` are enabled, this feature will use motion cost heuristics from the 4 sub-CUs to bypass modes that are unlikely to be the best choice.
-This can significantly improve performance when :option:`rect` and/or :option:`--amp` are enabled at minimal compression efficiency loss.
+This can significantly improve performance when :option:`--rect` and/or :option:`--amp` are enabled at minimal compression efficiency loss.

 .. option:: --rect, --no-rect